apache/nuttx/README.txt

   match the various instructions in the documentation and some scripts in the source tree.

+Install Directories with Spaces in the Path

-  That nuttx build directory should reside in a path that contains no spaces in the higher level directory names.
+  The nuttx build directory should reside in a path that contains no spaces in any higher level directory name.
 For example, under Cygwin, your home directory might be formed from your first and last names like: "/home/First Last".
 That will cause strange errors when the make system tries to build.

   [Actually, that problem is probably not to difficult to fix.
-Some Makefiles probably just need some pathes within double quotes]
+Some Makefiles probably just need some pathes within double quotes]i

+  I work around spaces in the home directory name, by creating a new directory that does not contain any spaces, such as /home/nuttx.
+  Then I install NuttX in /home/nuttx and always build from /home/nuttx/nuttx.

 A Note about Header Files: